coreos/docs/quay-enterprise/custom-cert-kube-apps.md

 This document assumes you have deployed [Quay Enterprise with a self-signed certificate.][self-signed]

-[Appr](https://github.com/app-registry/appr) uses a [Python Requests library][python-requests], which trusts only a standard set of certificates by default.
+[Appr][appr] uses the [Python Requests library][python-requests], which trusts only a standard set of certificates by default.
 This prevents Helm from interacting with a Quay Enterprise instance that is using a self-signed certificate.

 The error is reported as a connection error when attempting to interact with the registry: